 - The Accelerated Bachelor of Science in Nursing (ABSN) Program is an intensive, full-time, campus-based, 16-month program designed for adult learners who have completed an undergraduate degree and the required prerequisites. - The Master of Science in Nursing (MSN) Program provides education for nurses in advanced practice majors, and includes a comprehensive selection of clinical and systems majors.
-In most majors, students have the option to complete this program either as full-time or part-time students. - The Doctor of Nursing Practice (DNP) Program curriculum has four main foci: translation of evidence to practice, transformation of health care, leadership, and specialty practice.
+In most majors, students have the option to complete this program either as full-time or part-time students.
+There are also several certificate options that are offered under the auspices of the MSN Program. - The Doctor of Nursing Practice (DNP) Program curriculum has four main foci: translation of evidence to practice, transformation of health care, leadership, and specialty practice.
 The common thread throughout the curriculum is data-driven, evidence-based work that leads to quality care and patient safety.
 The Duke DNP Program has two primary points of entry: post-master's and post-baccalaureate.
 The DNP Program also offers the DNP with specialization in nurse anesthesia as a full-time, on-campus, 36-month program). - The PhD Program in Nursing, a full-time campus-based program, prepares nurse scientists for careers as independent investigators and faculty members within academic settings.
 The conceptual theme of the PhD Program, trajectories of chronic illness and care systems, illuminates the interface between individuals with long-term or irreversible health impairments and their care environments.
 The PhD Program in Nursing is a program of the Duke University Graduate School.
 Applicants must have a bachelor's or master's degree in nursing.